National Action Network: Organization

-The organization's Board of Directors is chaired by Rev. Dr. W. Franklyn Richardson, the pastor of Grace Baptist Church in Mount Vernon.
-The Board of Directors has a tradition of including those most recognized in the civil rights movement of the 1960s, as it was first chaired by Dr. Wyatt Tee Walker, Pastor Emeritus of Canaan Baptist Church in Harlem, New York, and former Executive Director to Dr. Martin Luther King Jr. In addition to Dr. Walker, the late Coretta Scott King, widow of Dr. King, supported the organization and her son, Martin Luther King III, participates annually in the Keepers of the Dream Awards Dinner and National Convention.
+The organization's board of directors is chaired by Rev. Dr. W. Franklyn Richardson, pastor of Grace Baptist Church in Mount Vernon, New York.
+The board has historically included individuals associated with the civil rights movement of the 1960s.
+It was first chaired by Dr. Wyatt Tee Walker, Pastor Emeritus of Canaan Baptist Church in Harlem, New York, and former Executive Director to Dr. Martin Luther King Jr. Coretta Scott King, widow of Dr. King, was a supporter of the organization.
+Martin Luther King III has participated annually in the organization's annual Keepers of the Dream Awards Dinner and National Convention.

 National Action Network's Annual Convention draws more than 8,000 delegates and leaders from media, business, politics, entertainment and the civil rights from across the country.
 The 2007 convention featured six presidential candidates and was dubbed by the media the "Sharpton Primary".
-In Barack Obama's speech during the 2007 convention he said that Rev. Al Sharpton was "The voice of the voiceless and a champion for the downtrodden."
+In Barack Obama's speech during the 2007 convention, he said that Rev. Al Sharpton was the "voice of the voiceless and a champion for the downtrodden."
 In 2011 President Barack Obama delivered a keynote address at their convention, applauding NAN's activism by saying: "National Action Network is not the National 'Satisfaction' Network; it's the National 'Action' Network".
 At the National Action Network's convention in April 2014 close to 7,000 people attended, making it the biggest in the history of the organization and the largest civil rights convening of the year in the nation.
-During the 2014 convention President Barack Obama returned to address over 1,200 convention attendees where he addressed voting rights and said "We've got to create a national network committed to taking action.
+Ar the 2014 convention, President Barack Obama returned to address over 1,200 convention attendees, where he addressed voting and said, "We've got to create a national network committed to taking action.
 We can call it the National Action Network."

 Democratic presidential candidates Hillary Clinton and Bernie Sanders spoke at the Silver Anniversary 2016 National Action Network Convention.
 "You stand up and always have against gun violence, advocate for criminal justice reform, help young people find jobs, hold corporations accountable, and in a million ways, lift up voices that often go unheard," Clinton said during her speech.

 The National Action Network is headquartered in Harlem, New York and has regional offices in Washington, D.C.., Atlanta and Los Angeles.
 It currently has over 105 chapters in cities around the nation.

-In July 2024, civil rights attorney Michael Hardy, who was one of the National Action Network's most prominent founding members, died.
+In July 2024, civil rights attorney Michael Hardy, one of the National Action Network's most prominent founding members, died.
 Hardy, who also served as Sharpton's defense lawyer in the defamation case which was brought against Sharption for accusations he made about a Tawana Brawley prosecutor, was credited as the main legal architect for the National Action Network's legal cases and played a prominent in the organization's evolution.
-Since 1991, Hardy served as the organization's Executive Vice President and later also became its General Counsel in 2008.
+Since 1991, Hardy has served as the organization's executive vice president, and also became its general counsel in 2008.